12/7/2020 Note: For the time being, I am not taking any new editing clients except through Patreon.

 I prefer to work with Word .docs because I can use Track Changes to make editorial comments directly in the file; if you prefer to send a hard-copy manuscript, I can make edits directly on the pages.
 You will be responsible for paying for the return postage.

 In addition to the file comments, I will send you a page (or more) of overall commentary on your work that covers the strengths and weaknesses of your manuscript and my suggestions for improvements.
-(This applies to full edits; those receiving summary critiques will receive less detailed commentary).
+(This applies to full edits; those receiving summary evaluations will receive less detailed commentary).
 The length of my commentary will be proportional to the length of your manuscript.
 I may also suggest books and other resources that I think will help you.

 I will evaluate:

 - Manuscript Basics: Your formatting, punctuation, grammar competency, spelling, etc. In short, all the nit-picky bits you need to take care of before you send your manuscript out.

 - The Story Premise: Is the idea/concept of your story original, compelling and marketable?
 If not, how can it be improved?